jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzbilling/index.md

 ---
 ##Enabling your Bluemix account
 To protect your project from service interruptions it's a good idea to enable your Bluemix billing account by configuring the services that your project needs right away.
 Before you can do that, you need a Bluemix account and a DevOps Services project.
-If you need details on how to do that, we have a couple tutorials to get you started:
+If you need details, here are two tutorials to get you started:
 * [Getting started with Bluemix and DevOps Services using Node.js](https://hub.jazz.net/tutorials/jazzeditor/)
 * [Getting started with Bluemix and DevOps Services using Java&trade;](https://hub.jazz.net/tutorials/jazzeditorjava/)

-The Delivery Pipeline and Track & Plan Track & Plan and Delivery Pipeline are the services that link your Bluemix space and DevOps Services projects together.
+Delivery Pipeline and Track & Plan are the services that link your Bluemix space and DevOps Services projects together.

 To enable your account for billing, complete these steps:
 1. Go to the your Bluemix dashboard and select your space.
-2. Click *Services* and select either **Delivery Pipeline** or **Track & Plan** from the DevOps catalog.
+2. Click **Services** and select either **Delivery Pipeline** or **Track & Plan** from the DevOps catalog.
 3. Make sure the space that corresponds to your DevOps Services project is selected and click **Create.**